Sarah the Editor

 • In-line comments as needed to flag questions or concerns (or especially great lines!)

-• One-to-two-week turnaround
+• Two-week turnaround

 Grammarly has a great breakdown on what different types of editing entail: